 Why have I heard that some adult women may have trouble getting pregnant?

 If endometriosis is not diagnosed and treated early, it can grow and damage the fallopian tubes and ovaries.
 This can make it more difficult to get pregnant.
-Studies done at Boston Children’s Hospital have shown that if endometriosis is found in girls and treated early, it does not tend to get worse over time.
+Studies done at Boston Children’s Hospital have shown that if endometriosis is found and treated early, it does not tend to get worse over time.